cloudfoundry-attic/cf-abacus/tools/packapp/README.md

 cf-abacus-packapp
 ===

-Package an app and its local npm dependencies for deployment to Cloud Foundry
+Package an app and its local npm dependencies for deployment to Cloud Foundry.

 Usage
 ---